Join your professional association

 N.J.
 Assn. of School Librarians (NJASL)

-NJASL is a professional organization of school library media specialists teaching in public, private and parochial schools, prekindergarten to college level.
-It advocates high standards for librarianship and library media programs to ensure that students and staff become effective users of information.
+NJASL is a professional organization of school librarians teaching in public, private and parochial schools, prekindergarten to college level.
+It advocates high standards for librarianship and library programs to ensure that students and staff become effective users of information.

-NJASL fosters excellence in the school library media program by providing school librarians/media specialists with educational opportunities and current information through workshops and a conference.
+NJASL inspires excellence in the school library program by providing school librarians with educational opportunities and current information through workshops and a conference.

 Assn. of Mathematics Teachers of N.J.
 (AMTNJ)